You want your home to feel inviting, warm, and hospitable. Here are smart ways to make it feel better.

 5. Add fabric curtains for a more cozy, inviting feel.

-Fabric curtains can help act as additional insulation around your windows in the winter while keeping warm air out in summer.
+Fabric curtains add texture and color to your home and can help act as additional insulation around your windows in the winter while keeping warm air out in summer.
 And this can be especially helpful if you haven’t had your windows air sealed.

 Okay, so why do we keep talking about air sealing in this article about creating a comfortable home?
 Well, every home has air leaks—and they form along gaps and seams as your home settles over time.

-Usually, air leaks are found around your windows, doors, light and plumbing fixtures, and foundation.
-These gaps and leaks create home ventilation and air flow issues.
-And they’re often responsible for cold air drafts in winter and hot air coming into your home in summer.
+Usually, air leaks are found around your windows, doors, light and plumbing fixtures, and foundation, and they can create home ventilation and airflow issues.
+Air leaks are responsible for cold air drafts in winter and hot air blasts in summer.

 6. Surround yourself with items you love.